See below for some of our most Frequently Asked Questions.

 The application process is normally online for all courses.
 Select the programme you would like to study on the sbmpartnership.org.uk website, then click on the application form icon (symbol) which is usually located at the foot of a programme web page.
 You will then be automatically directed to our learning platform website www.leadershiplearningcentre.com to complete the application process.
 If you have not registered with us before, you will need to complete our simple registration process and create a User Account first (takes just a few minutes).
 You will then be able to complete and submit the online application form for that programme.

 For full contact information see the Contact Us page.
-Note: we are closed at weekends, Bank Holidays and over part of the Christmas/New Year holiday period.
+Note: we are closed at weekends, Bank Holidays and over the Christmas/New Year holiday period.

-Please call our web support team on 01452 727272 (office hours – see section above for details of these) and we will be pleased to re-set your password or advise you of your user name.
+Please call our web support team on 0121 2815215 (office hours) and we will be pleased to re-set your password or advise you of your user name.
 Alternatively, you can request a password re-set via email at the login stage.

-Only a few of our programmes include an element of pre-programme work (pre-programme reading or a short task) to help you prepare for your studies.
-The pre-programme work, if applicable, is not too lengthy and will enable you to progress smoothly through each stage of the programme.
+One or two of our programmes may include an element of pre-programme work (pre-programme research or a short task) to help you prepare for your studies.
+There are no recommended text books, etc., to read before a programme.
 However, most programmes begin with a short online Induction stage (typically spread over one or two weeks) which introduces you to the online environment and helps to prepare you for the main programme.
 Click here to view examples of our e-learning areas.